 These two goal sections are the first engine which help you decide what you intend to focus on.

-3. A double page spread for each month of the quarter, to give a picture of the main building blocks of your time-flow.
+3. A rolling 18 month overview, to give a picture of the main building blocks of your time-flow.
 It is not meant to be a detailed diary, but a proactive plan, with space for notes.

 As a pastor, I have tweaked this slightly, because Sunday is a different kind of working day to the rest of them, and needs a different set of rituals to get going.
 Emails play little if any part of Sunday morning, for instance, and I have no time to read or to exercise.
 On the other hand, reviewing my sermon is a must.